CSLearning4U/StudentCSP/_sources/CSPPracticeQuestions/exam24_3.rst

        :feedback_a: Correct.
 It can store 2^(64 - 16) as many distinct values.
        :feedback_b: Incorrect.
 That is how many total values the long data stores.
        :feedback_c: Incorrect.
 That is how many total values the short data stores.
        :feedback_d: Incorrect.
-While long data is 4 times as long as the short, the question asks for the difference in distinct values.
+While long data is 4 times as long as the short, the question asks for the difference in distinct values the data type can hold.

        Imagine there is a programming language which uses two different data types to store integers - a 16-bit short data type and a 64-bit long data type.
 Then which of the following statements is true about the two data types?